ESL Debate Topic: Surveillance in Public Spaces

 – What are some key takeaways from today’s discussion?

-See also ESL Debate Topic: Nuclear Weapons
+See also ESL Debate Topic: Globalization

 By engaging in a thoughtful class discussion, students can reflect on their own views and broaden their understanding of different perspectives surrounding the topic.